What should I do when someone dies at home?

 If you are not present when your loved one passes away, the care home staff will inform you of the passing.
 The death will need to be verified by a medical professional, and the GP must be notified so that they can certify the death.
 Most of the time, the care home staff will usually do this on your behalf.

-If the death was expected, the doctor will issue the MCCD allowing you to register the death.
-If it was unexpected, the doctor will most likely refer the death to the coroner.
+If the death was expected, the Medical Certificate of Cause of Death (MCCD) will be issued allowing you to register the death as normal.
+If it was unexpected, the death will most likely be referred to the Coroner.

 What should I do when someone dies abroad?